samanthachiuu/DH199/README.md

 ## Literature Review & Secondary Research

 ### Research Question:
-How does the user experience design of a location-based map help engage users to increase their understanding in the history of architecture?
+How does the user experience design of a location-based map, filters, and a sharing platform help engage users to increase their understanding and connectedness in the history of architecture?

 --------------------